-Looking for Short Term Car Insurance for Europe?
+Looking for Short Term European Car Insurance?

 Mention driving in the UK during the summer and many British drivers automatically think of tail-backs, traffic jams and crawling along behind tractors and caravans at 5 miles an hour.
 However, change the location to Europe and suddenly everyone feels like they’re on Top Gear envisioning picturesque open roads, autobahns and driving with the top down.

 Driving holidays in Europe have a certain glamour which British drivers find very appealing.
-Whether you’re borrowing a convertible or sharing the driving, temporary car insurance is the perfect insurance solution for European travel.
+Whether you’re borrowing a convertible or sharing the driving, temporary short term car insurance is the perfect insurance solution for European travel.

-Cover is usually available from two to 28 days and some insurers will even insure up to three months.
+Short term European cover is usually available from two to 28 days and some insurers will even insure up to three months.

 Don’t forget you’ll need European breakdown cover.
-Many short term policy suppliers will let you add this to your temporary car insurance policy.
+Many short term European policy suppliers will let you add this to your temporary car insurance policy.

 Short Term European Car Insurance – Useful FAQ’s